 Slope compensation means that you amplify the high frequencies more than the low ones.
 In other words, as the amount of signal decreases (in other words, it slopes down if you plot it on a graph) you compensate by amplifying more.
 You might only put 5dB of amplification down at 400MHz but you put 20dB of amplification up at 2000MHz where it’s needed.
 When the signal gets to where it needs to be, it’s all at the same level again.

 So, dear readers, slope compensation turns out to be a good thing.
-A slope-compensated amplifier is more flexible than one that isn’t, and it is part of making sure that you’re powering things properly and not burning anything out.
+A slope-compensated amplifier is more flexible than one that isn’t.
+It’s also part of making sure that you’re powering things properly.
+You don’t want anything to burn out, right? and not burning anything out.